ARMmbed/mbed-client/docs/porting-guide.md

 - **`target-<targetname>`** contains the yotta target description of the target you are porting to.
 This is usually your platform name.

-# Step 2: Creating a yotta compilation target
+## Creating a yotta compilation target

 An example on compiling for linux target can be found in the `yotta_targets` directory of [the example application] (https://github.com/ARMmbed/mbed-client-linux-example).